Naming and Logic

 programming essentials with Wisp

-I hope that one day this will be interactive, using Guile on wasm (which is currently being built by the folks at Spritely).
+I hope that one day this web version will be interactive, using Guile on wasm (which is currently being built by the folks at Spritely).

 To follow along, install Wisp and try the examples as you read.